bb010g/betterdiscordctl/USAGE.md

 Replace `[PATH]` with the path to Discord's parent directory.
 For example, if Discord is installed in `/usr/share/discord`, `[PATH]` should be `/usr/share`.

+If you installed Discord via snap you will also need to pass the `--snap` flag.

 - For Stable

 ```